-First trimester diet and exercise: I peed on a stick: Now what do I do?
+First Trimester Exercise Tips: I peed on a stick: Now what do I do?

 By Schatem Boyd

 Okay, so having a healthy baby is super important right??
 So is keeping your body healthy and strong during your pregnancy.
 Now how do you do this?
 The good news is, if you were already exercising and eating healthy before your pregnancy, you are ahead of the game.
 If you weren’t that’s okay, now is a great time to start!
 This post will focus on first trimester exercise tips.This can get a little lengthy, so I am going to try and do this in separate posts by trimester.

 FIRST TRIMESTER, or as I like to call it, the trimester in which you feel like a little alien is taking over your body.
 You are more tired than you have ever been in your entire life, you are definitely pregnant, but no one can tell yet, so they just look at you like your crazy because you can barely keep your eyes open and your moody as hell.
 There is also a HUGE and I mean HUGE possibility that you only want carbs because that is what will make you feel better.
 With all of this going on you are supposed to eat healthy and exercise.
 Is anyone else laughing out loud right now?!
 Okay, well trust me you can do it.

 Let’s start with exercise.
 You are so tired right now, you probably feel like a walking zombie, and you would rather sleep than even think about exercise.
 If you didn’t exercise regularly before you got pregnant, now is the time to get in a habit that could serve you for a lifetime.
 Begin with a low level of exertion and work up to 30 minutes a day, three to five times a week.
 If possible, work with a trainer who has expertise in working out during pregnancy.
 I would also recommend starting with walking.
 Staying active is super important to your health and the health of your baby, and as an added bonus, it is one of the best ways to ensure a shorter labor.
 YAY!